MrKaszeba19/PapajLang/README.md

-dechar | Removes all chars of S2 from a string S1 occur | Returns a count of occurences of a substring S2 in a string S1 pos | Returns an index of the first occurence of a substring S2 in a string S1 splitby | Splits a string S1 according to a char of S2 (and a space char too) strremove | Removes the first occurence a substring S2 from a string S1
+dechar | Removes all chars of S2 from a string S1 occur | Returns a count of occurences of a substring S2 in a string S1 pos | Returns an index of the first occurence of a substring S2 in a string S1 splitby | Splits a string S1 according to a char of S2 (and a space char too, S2 must be a single char) strremove | Removes the first occurence a substring S2 from a string S1

 - string1 string2 string3 operand